 Using this sequence makes your code easier to read, both online and when printed.

-The line-continuation character is necessarily the last thing on a line.
-You cannot follow it with anything else on the same line.
+The line-continuation character must be the last character on a line.
+You can't follow it with anything else on the same line.

-Some limitations exist as to where the line-continuation character can be used, such as in the middle of an argument name.
+Some limitations exist as to where you can use the line-continuation character; for example, you can't use it in the middle of an argument name.
 You can break an argument list with the line-continuation character, but the individual names of the arguments must remain intact.

-You cannot continue a comment by using a line-continuation character.
-Once a comment begins, the compiler does not examine the characters for special meaning.
+You can't continue a comment by using a line-continuation character.
+The compiler doesn't examine the characters in a comment for special meaning.
 For a multiple-line comment, repeat the comment symbol (') on each line.